LiymLab/LiymLab.github.io/_posts/2023-12-22-Paper was accepted by Genome Medicine.md

 layout: post
 group: news
 ---
-On December 22nd, 2023, our professor's paper titled "Multimodal Epigenetic Sequencing Analysis (MESA) of Cell-Free DNA for Non-Invasive Colorectal Cancer Detection" was accepted by Genome Medicine.
+Our professor's paper titled "Multimodal Epigenetic Sequencing Analysis (MESA) of Cell-Free DNA for Non-Invasive Colorectal Cancer Detection" was accepted by Genome Medicine.
 The paper was recognized for its contributions to the field of non-invasive cancer detection.
   <img src="/static/img/news/congratulations.jpg" alt="Congratulations!" class="img-responsive">